-Toilets account for approximately 25% of indoor water use.
+- Toilets account for approximately 25 percent of indoor water use.

-Energy efficient water use has also spiked since 1999.
-This is because of energy efficient appliances (e.g. toilets, washer and dryers, dishwashers, and shower heads.)
+- Energy efficient water use has also spiked since 1999.
+This is because of energy efficient appliances (like toilets, washer and dryers, dishwashers, and shower heads.)

-Outside water usage for an average consumer in the City of Columbia is around 30% of total water usage.
+Outside water usage for an average consumer in the City of Columbia is around 30 percent of total water usage.
 Columbia Water & Light wants to make sure that you know the proper ways to water your landscape to help you save money and conserve water.

-Whether you are watering your garden or laying new grass it is important to think about how to use water efficiently.
-Here are some tips that we think you need to know about how to get the most out of your water and landscape.
+Whether you are watering your garden or laying new grass, it is important to think about how to use water efficiently.
+Here are some tips for helping you get the most out of your water and landscape.

 Outside water tips